-But the simplest way to obtain PySNMP is to run:
+The best way to obtain PySNMP and dependencies is to run:

 $ easy_install pysnmp

 In case you do not have the easy_install command on your system but still would like to use the on-line package installation method, please install setuptools package by downloading and running ez_setup.pz bootstrap:

 # wget https://bitbucket.org/pypa/setuptools/raw/bootstrap/ez_setup.py # python ez_setup.py

 In case you are installing PySNMP on an off-line system, the following packages need to be downloaded and installed for PySNMP to become operational:

 Optional, but recommended:

 - PyCrypto, used by SNMPv3 crypto features (Windows users need precompiled version)

 - PySMI for automatic MIB download and compilation.
 That helps visualizing more SNMP objects

 - Ply, parser generator required by PySMI